- Describe and follow internal and external reporting procedures for your workplace.

-As you learned in Lesson 1, you have a responsibility to report a suspected case of abuse or neglect.
+As you learned in Lesson One, you have a responsibility to report a suspected case of abuse or neglect.
 It is not your job to identify the abuser.
-If you suspect abuse, you need to make a report and allow investigators to determine if abuse or neglect is occurring.
+If you suspect abuse, all you need to do is make a report and allow investigators to do their jobs.

 - Observe children for signs of abuse or neglect.

 - Be familiar with reporting procedures for your state, host nation, or installation.

 - Post reporting procedures or know where they are posted in your program.